 This time we decided to start Simple.
 We created a quick and dirty model for FB valuation and found that we got a valuation for Facebook at ~ USD 81 Bn.
 Now that is close (to what I-bankers are thinking to be the valuation right now)!
 We open sourced the model.

-The first Exam – Get historical statements
+The First Step: Get historical statements

 Once you are done, you know your first step in modeling!
 Tomorrow we will see, how we do these steps and then share the best practices with all!